 If you have an HSA or FSA, you can save money in this account and use it to pay for dental expenses (on top of the discounted prices!).

-As you build out your budget, consider adding a discount dental plan to the list so you can get the dental care you need while still being able to take that family vacation, pay off your debt and enjoy your life without the stress of outrageous drains on your budget.
+As you build out your budget, consider adding a discount dental plan to the list so you can get the dental care you need while still being able to take that family vacation, pay off your debt, save for retirement and enjoy your life without the stress of outrageous drains on your budget.